apache/pulsar/site2/docs/administration-load-balance.md

 Since 80% < 82.73%, unload will not be triggered, and there is one idle Broker with load of 0%.

 To leverage the resources of low-load or idle machines, you can configure the `lowerBoundarySheddingEnabled` parameter on top of `ThresholdShedder`.
-If `lowerBoundarySheddingEnabled=true`, based on the `ThresholdShedder`, a leader will make the lower boundary judgment of the load.
+When `lowerBoundarySheddingEnabled` is set to `true`, a leader decides the lower boundary of the load.
 If `current usage` is less than `average usage - lower boundary load`, e.g., 0% < (82.73% - 10%), the broker with the highest load will be triggered to unload.

 To use the `ThresholdShedder` strategy, configure brokers with this value.